Why Is My Air Conditioning Not Working?

 At this point go to your breaker panel.
 Flip the switches to turn off power to your thermostat and furnace system.
 Keep the power off for around 30 seconds to 1 minute.
 After this time, flip the breakers again to turn the power to your HVAC back on.
 Sometimes all that is needed is this reboot.

 Most of the manufacturer’s warranties require that you set up annual HVAC inspections.
 Regular maintenance of your HVAC system saves time, money, effort, and you can prevent faulty thermostat readings and other issues.

 If you followed the above steps but was not able to repair your thermostat or if you would like to contact us about annual HVAC inspections, Sig Cox Augusta Air Conditioning is here for all your HVAC related needs.
 Give us a call on (706) 722-5304.
-We are ready 24 hours for emergency repairs.

 Air Conditioning Emits A Noticeable Smell

 Occasionally your AC is not used in a right manner which may cause a foul smell.
 If you run your air conditioner on “Low” all the time, it may have detrimental effects on the indoor air quality.
 The problem is that humidity increases which can cause mold overgrowth within the vent system.
 In turn, this causes obnoxious odors.
 As a remedy, put your AC on a “fan” mode.
 The fan will dry up any moisture accumulated in the vent system.

 Also, a clogged drainage systems could be a cause of a bad odor.
 It is the case when air conditioning runs for hours on hours.
 If the drainage is clogged with dirt, water accumulates in the condensate tray.
 After some time it starts to emit a foul smell.
 If you open the AC cover plate and clean up the tray, it solves the problem.